15 Expats Talk about Health Insurance and Healthcare in China

 Will I need to travel to see a specialist?

 "Due to its population size and large medical system, China has a wide selection of specialists available throughout its major cities.
 Shanghai, Beijing, and Guangzhou are known for providing high-quality medical services and feature some of the best medical specialists in the country.
 Other major cities like Chongqing, Harbin, and Chengdu also have well-equipped hospitals and reputable medical practices, providing access to quality care across the country.
-Furthermore, some rural areas of China boast excellent doctors and hospitals, and are often more accessible than those in the larger cities," remarked one expat living in China.
+Furthermore, some rural areas of China boast excellent doctors and hospitals, and are often more accessible than those in the larger cities," commented one expat who moved to China.

 Are common prescription medications available in China?

 "There are pharmacies located throughout the city and within both major hospitals.
 I was prescribed a variety of medications, but only took a few.
-Compared to medications in the USA they are NOT expensive," said one expat living in Shenzhen.
+Compared to medications in the USA they are NOT expensive," said one expat.

 Do you have anything more to add about local medical facilities in China?

 "Medical facilities and medical care in China have generally improved in recent years, with many major cities boasting well-equipped and modern hospitals.
 China spends a considerable amount of money on medical care, providing medical insurance to citizens and implementing reforms to hospitals and medical services.
-Chinese medical professionals have developed a good reputation for providing quality medical services, and modern medical technology is increasingly adopted in major hospitals, especially in more affluent cities," mentioned one expat in China.
+Chinese medical professionals have developed a good reputation for providing quality medical services, and modern medical technology is increasingly adopted in major hospitals, especially in more affluent cities," said one expat.

 As a foreigner living in China, will I have access to public healthcare?
 What is it like?